GAMSAT Strategies for Success

 Strategies for Section III Success: (Know the basics, and practice, practice, practice!)

-The ACER booklet states that the, “GAMSAT evaluates the nature and extent of abilities and skills gained through prior experience and learning
+The ACER booklet states that the, “GAMSAT evaluates the nature and extent of abilities and skills gained through prior experience and learning, including the mastery and use of concepts in basic science as well as the acquisition of more general skills in problem solving, critical thinking and writing."

 So basically, it is assessing your ability to make deductions from information provided to you in the exam whilst utilising your prior knowledge and your problem-solving skills.
-Therefore, the first step in any GAMSAT Section III strategy should be to know the basics
+Therefore, the first step in any GAMSAT Section III strategy should be to know the basics.
+It’s no hard and fast rule, but it’s generally recommended to have a first-year university-level knowledge of biology and chemistry, and year 12 physics.
+Without this, it could take you a lot longer to contextualise yourself when approaching a GAMSAT Section III question.

 Once you’ve got a handle on the science basics, it is really important that you do as many practice questions as you can (without burning out of course).
 The only way to develop the abovementioned ‘mastery and use of concepts in basic science’ is by using them regularly.